owenlin2003/buildchallengenew/assignment2/README.md

 ## Design Decisions

-**Functional Programming Approach**: All analysis functions use functional programming patterns (reduce, map, sorted) rather than imperative loops.
+All analysis functions use functional programming patterns rather than imperative loops.
 This makes the code more declarative and easier to reason about.

-**Reduce for Aggregation**: Grouping operations use `reduce()` with accumulator functions that build dictionaries incrementally.
-This is more functional than using defaultdict or manual loops.
+Grouping operations use reduce() with accumulator functions that build dictionaries incrementally, which is more functional than using defaultdict or manual loops.

-**Immutable Data Structures**: Functions take lists of dictionaries and return new data structures without modifying input, following functional programming principles.

-**Lambda Functions**: Used with `sorted()` and `map()` for concise, functional transformations.

-**No External Dependencies**: Uses only Python standard library (csv, functools, collections) to keep the implementation simple and portable.
+Functions take lists of dictionaries and return new data structures without modifying input, following functional programming principles.
+Lambda functions are used with sorted() and map() for concise transformations.
+The implementation uses only Python standard library to keep things simple and portable.

 ## Testing

-The test suite (`test_data_analyzer.py`) includes 12 test cases covering:
-- All 6 analysis functions with sample data
+The test suite includes 12 test cases covering all 6 analysis functions with sample data, edge cases like empty lists and single transactions, CSV loading functionality, multiple month scenarios, and top N count validation.
-- Edge cases (empty lists, single transactions)
-- CSV loading functionality
-- Multiple month scenarios
-- Top N count validation

 All tests pass and validate that functional programming patterns work correctly.

 ## Data Generation

-The `generate_data.py` script creates synthetic sales data with:
-- 150 transactions
-- 14 products across 4 categories
-- 5 regions
-- 9 salespeople
-- Dates spanning 6 months (January - June 2024)

-Data is randomly generated but maintains realistic relationships (e.g., total_amount = quantity * unit_price).
+The generate_data.py script creates synthetic sales data with 150 transactions, 14 products across 4 categories, 5 regions, 9 salespeople, and dates spanning 6 months from January to June 2024.
+Data is randomly generated but maintains realistic relationships like total_amount equaling quantity times unit_price.